jakewalsh90/Terraform-Azure/CIDRSubnet-Demo/readme.md

  - 3 VNETs
  - X numbers of Subnets per VNET (Using Count)

-## Using cidrsubnet - My Environment
+## Using cidrsubnet - My Demo Environment

 ⚠ Note: you'll need to customise this example and calculation for your needs, this is just to demonstrate the concept!